JamesWWilson/JamesWWilson.github.io/_posts/2020-04-19-Jeopardy-Contestants-Case-Study-Pt-2.md

 #### Footnotes

-[1] Individuals listed as "retired", "originally", or by a unique 'age' are listed as "unemployed".
+[1] Individuals listed as "retired", "originally X", or listed as a unique 'age' are listed as "unemployed".

 [2] When evaluating the winner ratios for job categories, "Student" / "Teacher" / "Unemployed" should be regarded seperately given that these individuals have their own tournaments.
 Those indicated as "Professor" are NOT featured in Teacher's tournaments and therefore do not need to be considered in this way.